 Victory is only possible if we have the goal in sight.

 With these virtues in mind, I instruct couples on a regular basis that they should take a vision retreat once a year.
 It’s important to spend several days together without kids so you can seek God and listen.
-My vision retreat guide, The Mountaintop of Marriage, walks you through this process step-by-step.
+Our Vision Retreat Guidebook walks you through this process step-by-step.